Amended 3/4/2003 Section III

 - The Chair casts a vote only to break a tie.

 - Minutes of the meeting are recorded by the Committee secretary.
 Minutes from the most recent meeting will be approved by the Committee at the start of each meeting.
-Hard copies of the minutes will be placed in the CSI library and an electronic copy will be posted to the College’s Curriculum Committee web site.
+Approved minutes shall be forwarded to the Library Director for placement in the CSI library and a copy will be posted to the College’s Curriculum Committee web site.

 - Roberts Rules of Order will be used in all meetings.